-Jacque’s other acting achievements include her portrayal of Billie Holiday in Lady Day at Emerson’s Bar & Grill; her self-penned one-woman show on the life of Holiday, entitled Billie’s Diary, which won rave reviews from the Herald/Post Standard and was chosen best of the year for playwright and performance; an appearance in Spike Lee’s Malcolm X; as Berenice in Member of the Wedding; as Little Buttercup in H.M.S.
-Pinafore and Peter’s wife in Porgy and Bess, which she performed for the Syracuse, Greater Buffalo and Connecticut Opera Companies.
+Jacque’s other acting achievements include her portrayal of Billie Holiday in Lady Day at Emerson’s Bar & Grill; her self-penned one-woman show on the life of Holiday, entitled Billie’s Diary, which won rave reviews and was chosen best of the year for playwright and performance; an appearance in Spike Lee’s Malcolm X; as Berenice in The Member of the Wedding; as Little Buttercup in H.M.S.
+Pinafore, and Peter’s wife in Porgy and Bess, which she performed for the Syracuse, Greater Buffalo and Connecticut Opera Companies.
 She portrayed Doris in The Owl and the Pussycat for several theatre companies.
 Jacque originated the role of Cleo Wilson in the musical/drama Soul Sisters, which premiered in the Berkshires and toured nationally.

-Upon request, Jacque currently performs her self-penned performance productions of Trav’in: a Musical Journey in Blues and Jazz; Billie’s Diary; and Yes, No, Maybe So, a seven-character musical/comedy/drama designed for elementary and middle school-aged children.
+Upon request, Jacque currently performs her self-penned performance productions of Trav’in: A Musical Journey in Blues and Jazz; Billie’s Diary; and Yes, No, Maybe So, a seven-character musical/comedy/drama designed for elementary and middle school-aged children.
 Jacque’s extensive work with elementary school students includes a project with 5th and 6th grade students and teachers at Ft.
 Stanwix Elementary School in Rome, New York in which she wrote, directed and performed in World War Two USO Show.
 Jacque directed Ntozake Shange’s for colored girls who considered suicide/when the rainbow is enuf at Hamilton College and lectured on that play at Albany State University.
 She taught acting at Hamilton College (adjunct).
 Jacque has performed in many industrial films.